Kristina01111000/Drws_site/README.md

 - Sprinkle, watch cool videos, 4e yoga too, get advice
 - https://growingholistically.com/self-renewal-system/
 - Get the space between the image and text smaller, like half the size
-- https://growingholistically.com/links-to-dr-ws-videos/ make sure all the text is the same size